Skip to main content

 When Vacation Home Water Sensors Might Not Be Worth It

 • Skip it if you visit the property weekly and perform a full walk-through including checking under sinks, behind the washer, and around the water heater.
 At that frequency, the 4.7x multiplier drops to roughly 2.0x.
+A single YoLink sensor at the water heater may still be worthwhile for the gap between visits.

 • Skip it if the property has no pressurized water supply (dry cabin, seasonal campground).
 The 4.7x multiplier assumes pressurized plumbing failures.
+A smart smoke detector may be higher priority for fire risk.

 • Skip it if a full-time property manager inspects the home daily.
 Daily walk-throughs bring the risk multiplier back toward 1.0x.
+A smart doorbell camera for security monitoring may be more valuable.

 Frequently Asked Questions